-The answer is as close as your computer.
-Here are 28 sure-fire ways to use your computer to procrastinate your way out of almost any undesirable chore.
+If you're a geek (and even if you're not) the answer is as close as your electronic devices.
+Here are 35 sure-fire ways to use your computer, tablet, smartphone and other devices to procrastinate your way out of almost any undesirable chore.

-1. Clean your hard drive to make more space.
+1. Clean your laptop hard drive to make more space.

 2. Clean out the Internet history and cookies folders in the Windows directory.
 Do it one file at a time with an Internet connection open so you can see where each goes and make sure you don't delete any shortcuts you might want to use again.